VisualBean/DanishHolidays.NET/README.md

 # DanishHolidays.NET
-A small library that calculates the danish holidays based on a given year.
+A small library that provides a few helpful methods including a list of danish holidays based on a given year.
+Calculations are based an algorithm created by Nasa to calculate Easter Sunday.

 ##Getting Started
 DanishHolidays.NET is available on NuGet.